civican/legisinfo/42-1/bills/C-76/bill_text.md

 ### Section 107

-  **(1)** The revised list of electors for each polling division and official list of electors for each polling station shall be in the form established by the Chief Electoral Officer. **The official list of electors shall indicate each elector's polling division number**.
+  **(1)** The revised list of electors for each polling division and official list of electors for each polling station shall be in the form established by the Chief Electoral Officer.
+The official list of electors shall indicate each elector's polling division number.

   **(2)** Each returning officer shall make available to election officers the revised list of electors or official list of electors, as the case may be, that the election officers need to conduct the vote in the advance polling station or polling station to which they are assigned.
 The list shall indicate each elector's year of birth.

   **(3)** Each returning officer shall make available to each candidate a version of the revised lists of electors and the official lists of electors that does not indicate an elector's year of birth.

-  **(4)** The Chief Electoral Officer shall make available **in electronic form or in formats that include electronic form**, for each electoral district, a version of the revised lists of electors and the official lists of electors that does not indicate an elector's year of birth to each registered party that has endorsed a candidate in that electoral district.
+  **(4)** The Chief Electoral Officer shall make available in electronic form or in formats that include electronic form, for each electoral district, a version of the revised lists of electors and the official lists of electors that does not indicate an elector's year of birth to each registered party that has endorsed a candidate in that electoral district.

 ### Section 71